Industrial

 Precise temperature controlled chemical holding tank

 This plant is located in the southern USA where it is warm for the majority of the year.
 During the short winter, heaters are needed to heat water and maintain a constant temperature in three outdoor holding tanks.
 Two of the holding tanks contain acrylic acids and the other contains acrylamide acid.
 If these chemicals are not kept at a constant temperature they can freeze and the thawing process could be hazardous or ruin the product.
-In order to ensure the safety of their employees and maintain a quality product, the M108 Hydroheaters company needed a dependable heater that would keep constant temperature.
-Since 1993, the company has been using three Hydroheaters (one for each holding tank), but after several years of worry-free operation, the heaters needed maintenance due to wear.
+In order to ensure the safety of their employees and maintain a quality product, the M108 Hydroheaters offered the company a dependable heater it sought to keep a constant temperature.
+Since 1993, the company has been using three Hydroheaters (one for each holding tank), after several years of worry-free operation, the heaters needed maintenance due to wear and they reached back out to Hydro-Thermal to see what their options were.

 • Fluid: Water